letisiapangataa/letisiapangataa.github.io/_posts/2020-12-23-latest-updates.md

 It's just a fancy way of saying a blog to document my journey.

-This is a public technical academic portfolio.
-My intention is to provide notice and in-depth insight not only for myself, but for others to tap into technical observations that I've made or have gathered an interest for.
+My intention is to provide in-depth insight not only for myself, but for others to tap into technical observations that I've made or have gathered an interest for.

-In this portfolio, I'll be documenting my work, education, discussions and entrepreneurial technology projects.